lingui/js-lingui/website/docs/tutorials/react-native.md

 ## Polyfilling Intl apis

-React Native does not support all Intl features out of the box and we need to polyfill [`Intl.Locale`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Locale) using [`@formatjs/intl-locale`](https://formatjs.io/docs/polyfills/intl-locale/) and [`Intl.PluralRules`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules) using [`@formatjs/intl-pluralrules`](https://formatjs.io/docs/polyfills/intl-pluralrules).
+React Native does not support all `Intl` features out of the box and we need to polyfill [`Intl.Locale`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Locale) using [`@formatjs/intl-locale`](https://formatjs.io/docs/polyfills/intl-locale/) and [`Intl.PluralRules`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules) using [`@formatjs/intl-pluralrules`](https://formatjs.io/docs/polyfills/intl-pluralrules).
+Please note that installing the `Intl` polyfills can significantly increase your bundle size.

-Follow their installation instructions and then import the polyfills at the top of your application entry file.
+Follow the polyfill installation instructions and then import them at the top of your application entry file.

 ## Example component